 In this section, we shall illustrate that it is often possible to write a program together with the proof of its correctness.

-For that purpose, we look at the square root specification 10 from Section 3:

-$^{^{10}}$ We shall not bother to employ the device of logical variables, and must therefore solemnly promise that the program to be constructed will not modify the value of x.
+For that purpose, we look at the square root specification from Section 3, where we shall solemnly promise that the program to be constructed will not modify the value of x.